 What is a poor credit score?

-Your credit score is a figure used by credit reference agencies (CRA) to help give lenders an overall view of how you manage money.
-As there are three CRAs, which all score differently to each other, there’s no such thing as one uniform credit score.
+Your credit score is a number used by credit reference agencies (CRAs) to help give lenders an overall view of how you manage money.
+There are three main CRAs in the UK – Equifax, Experian, and TransUnion – all of which use different scoring systems.

 Some of the most common reasons for a low credit score include: